rahulbamniya20/Car-Rent-Service/README.md

 #### Q: Can I rent a car in one city and return it in another?

-**A:**  Yes, our service supports one-way rentals.
+**A:**  Yes, Our service supports one-way rentals.
 You can pick up a car in one city and return it in another as per the available options on our platform.